maluyckx/Network_Attacks/README.md

 ### Protection

-To implement these changes, we added these rules to the `firewall_r2.nft` file.
+To implement these changes, we added some rules to the `firewall_r2.nft` file.

 The first rule filters incoming `TCP` packets with only the `SYN` flag set.
 The `SYN` flag is set in the initial packet of the `TCP` handshake process which is used to establish a connection between two hosts.
-The rule counts the number of packets that match these conditions using the `counter` keyword and, if a packet matches, it jumps to the `syn_flood_protection` chain for additional evaluation.
+The rule counts the number of packets that match these conditions using the `counter` keyword and, if a packet matches, it jumps to the `syn_flood_protection` chain.

 A chain block is defined for processing the `SYN` packets that match the rule.
 The `ct state new` keyword is used to match packets that are part of a new connection.
 The `limit rate 3/second burst 5 packets` keywords are used to limit the number of packets that are accepted to 3 per second with a burst of 5 packets.
 This means that up to 5 packets can be processed in a short burst without triggering the rule.
 However, if the incoming packet rate consistently exceeds 3 packets per second, the rule will be triggered and the specified action will be taken.
 We estimate that a legitimate number of connections per second is 3 with temporary spikes of 5 connections.
 The `counter` keyword is used to count the number of packets that are accepted and dropped by the rule.
 If the number of packets exceeds the limit, the `drop` keyword is used to drop the packet.
 Otherwise, the `accept` keyword is used to accept the packet.

-Remark : When too many threads are launched, the VM is overloaded and the results are not necessarily reliable.
+**Remark** : When too many threads are launched, the VM is **overloaded** and the results are not necessarily reliable.
 In a real situation, the server would be more powerful and would be able to handle more requests.
 We can see that the time is not constant and that it is not necessarily longer than before the attack.
 ```
+    ...
+    chain forward {
+        type filter hook forward priority 0; policy drop;

+        # SYN flood protection
         tcp flags syn tcp flags == syn counter jump syn_flood_protection
     ...
+    }
     chain syn_flood_protection {
         ct state new limit rate 3/second burst 5 packets counter accept
         counter drop
     }
 ```

-To confirm that the network connectivity was functioning as expected, the `pingall\ command was executed.
-The output matched that of the basic enterprise network protection, indicating that all connections were intact and there were no issues introduced that could affect network functionality.
+To confirm that the network connectivity was functioning as expected, the `pingall` command was executed.
+The output matched the basic enterprise network protection, indicating that the network connectivity was not affected by the protection.

 ### Validation of the protection

-After all the modifications with the modifications :
+To validate our protection, we measured the time for getting a response from the `http` server and we compared it with the time before the attack.
+We can see that it is pretty much the same.
 ```
 real    0m0.089s
 user    0m0.006s